aws-samples/amazon-redshift-auto-testing-with-data-api/README.md

 ```

 ### Configure test_queries
-Create yaml files containing the list of queries you need to repeatedly test in test_queries directory. sample_queries.yml is for reference and can be tested.
-Multi-line queries are supported.
-Queries that depends on the completion of prior queries are also supported.
+Create yaml files containing the list of queries you need to repeatedly test in test_queries directory. sample_queries.yml and sample_query.sql are for reference and can be tested.
+Multi-line query is supported.
+Query that depends on the completion of prior queries is supported.
+Query stored in a separate .sql file is supported.

 sample_queries.yml
 ```yaml